Psychoterapeutic approaches

 Introduction to psychodynamic theory

-Goals of psychodynamic theory
+Goals of psychodynamic therapy

-Applying psychodynamic theory in social work practice
+Applying psychodynamic therapy in social work practice

-Criticisms of psychodynamic theory
+Criticisms of psychodynamic therapy

-Introduction to humanistic psychotherapy
+Introduction to Module 4

-Introduction to Gestalt therapy
+Introduction to Humanistic Psychotherapy

-Gestalt therapy concepts
+Gestalt therapy in outline

 Gestalt therapy techniques